jefferywmoore/CISSP-Study-Resources/CISSP-Domain-3-Objectives.md

 - 3.1.5 Fail securely
   - **Fail securely**: if a system, asset, or process fails, it shouldn't reveal sensitive information, or be less secure than during normal operation; failing securely could involve reverting to defaults
 - 3.1.6 Separation of duties (SoD)
-  - **Separation of duties (SoD)**: separation of duties (SoD) and responsibilities ensures that no single person has total control over a critical function or system;  SoD is a process to minimize opportunities for misuse of data or environment damage
+  - **Separation of duties (SoD)**: separation of duties (SoD) and responsibilities ensures that no single person has total control over a critical function or system;  SoD is a process to minimize opportunities for misuse of data or environment damage; separation of duties helps prevent fraud
     - e.g. one person sells tickets, another collects tickets and restricts access to ticket holders in a movie theater
 - 3.1.7 Keep it simple
   - **Keep it simple**: AKA keep it simple, stupid (KISS), this concept is the encouragement to avoid over-complicating the environment, organization, or product design